ponspeter/legalmatch/README.md

     e.
 Type [npm start] to run frontend

-    i. once ready, open the request in browser using the link [http://localhost:4200/login]
+    i.
+It will compile and once ready, open the request in browser using the link [http://localhost:4200/login]

+    Login Credentials:

+    Role                     Username                Password
+    ADMIN                  MANALO_JOSE            Qwerty@123456
+    STANDARD_USER          PONS_PETER             Salty@123456

+    Note: Every time a new employee is add, he / she can login in the application with his /her username "LASTNAME_FIRSTNAME" and password "Salty@123456"